geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 So it currently fails with the renderer, because when it checks for the mapping between a Dtype and a device-specific Dtype string, it would raise a
 value error because I couldn't find for the WebGPU.
 That's how it fails right now.
-And my PR is you make a fail earlier when the function decides to upcast the UOP.
+And my PR is you make a fail earlier when the function decides to upcast the UOp.

 **Geohot** [[00:58:21](https://www.youtube.com/watch?v=Ha4yFviaLps&t=3501)]
 I'm fine with it failing the renderer.